bolonobolo/bolonobolo.github.io/_posts/2022-03-07-Conti-leaks-backdoor.md

 ```

 ## Conclusion
-According with [the DFIR Report](https://thedfirreport.com/2021/10/04/bazarloader-and-the-conti-leaks/) it seems to be a conection about Bazaar Loader and Conti group and looking at the backdoor file it seems true.
+According with [the DFIR Report](https://thedfirreport.com/2021/10/04/bazarloader-and-the-conti-leaks/) it seems to be a conection about Bazar Loader and Conti group and looking at the backdoor file it seems true.
 I tried to understand how the Conti group Operator System works:

 ![](/assets/images/Conti/Conti_diagram.png)